 Nathaniel Green and Dan Call would eventually take in a young Jasper Newton Daniel when he ran away from home.
 Daniel, who learned the art and trade of whiskey distilling from the pair, is better known today as Jack Daniel.
 He would go on to start his own whiskey distillery using the Lincoln County Process that he learned from Nathaniel Green and the Jack Daniel’s brand is one of the best-selling whiskey brands both in the US and internationally.

 Fawn Davis, an African-American bestselling author, historian, and investor, co-founded the Uncle Nearest distillery which opened its doors in 2017 with the goal to celebrate this under-recognized distiller who played such an important role in the history of American whiskey.
-While they did not originally have a distillery facility themselves, according to TTB records they started producing whiskey through a Kentucky based third party called the Distilled Spirits Epicenter but as Josh in the comments points out they have since moved to using the Tennessee Distilling Group for their source.
+While they did not initially have a distillery facility themselves, according to TTB records they originally started producing whiskey through a Kentucky based third party called the Distilled Spirits Epicenter but as Josh in the comments points out they have since moved to using the Tennessee Distilling Group for their source.
 More recently they opened their own Shelbyville, Tennessee based distillery in 2019 and intend to manufacture their spirits there once that source is viable.

 The homemade whiskey is still aging and a few years away from ready to hit shelves — so, for now, this spirit is instead sourced from a third party and bottled under the Uncle Nearest brand.

 The spirit reportedly starts as a mixture of at least 51% corn (as would any Tennessee whiskey that Nathaniel Green would have produced), but the exact composition of that whiskey is not disclosed.
-The grains are milled, cooked, fermented, and distilled at an undisclosed distillery (most likely in Kentucky), before being placed into charred new oak barrels for a period of not less than seven years.
+The grains are milled, cooked, fermented, and distilled at an undisclosed distillery before being placed into charred new oak barrels for a period of not less than seven years.

 Once the whiskey has been produced, the specific barrels used for this bottling are hand selected by co-founder and CEO Davis.
 The specific barrels that are blended together to form each batch of whiskey are then selected by descendants of Nathaniel Green, and the specific relative responsible for each batch is listed on the back of the bottle.
 This version I have was hand selected by V. Eady-Butler.